Nasrallahelfarra/To-Do-flutter/README.md

 Flutter has 4 types of tests.

 Unit tests are the one used for testing a method, or class  use block testing.

-Widget tests are the tests for controlling single widget./n End to End Testing use Test Driver./n
+Widget tests are the tests for controlling single widget.

+End to End Testing use Test Driver.

 Integration with the Test Rail library to extract the reports of the End to End Testing